 Tel Aviv has a variety of attractions.
-And today, we will cover the places that kids usually love, including indoor activities, and open on Saturdays.
-Let’s begin!
+And today, we will cover the places kids usually love, including indoor activities, and open on Saturdays.

 Notes regarding the table:

-- The table has a column named “Indoor Activity”.
+- The table has a column named “Indoor Activity.”
 These are places that are suitable for rainy and hot days.
 And for additional summer activities, see Summer in Israel.

-- The table starts by listing attractions within the city, and then there are several suggestions for places near Tel Aviv (within half an hour drive).
+- The table starts by listing attractions within the city and then several suggestions for places near Tel Aviv (within half an hour’s drive).

 |#||Name||Indoor Activity||Open on Saturday||Is it free?|